 fig.show()

 Separately I used the DataMapPlot library to create a labeled map of the topics, as represented by clusters of points in two-dimensional space.
-BERTopic topic modeling of ophthalmology papers
+BERTopic topic modelling of ophthalmology papers

 import datamapplot